 FBI Youth Leadership Academy

-The Portland Division will hold its sixth annual FBI Youth Leadership Academy July 21-24, 2015.
+The Portland Division will host its seventh annual FBI Youth Leadership Academy in July 2016.
 The academy gives motivated high school students the chance to develop leadership skills by engaging them in team-building experiences, exposing them to careers in law enforcement, and encouraging them to communicate and collaborate across cultures.
 Participants have direct interaction with FBI special agents and community leaders throughout the program.
-Activities will include interview/resume skills, physical fitness, hands-on forensics work, and participation in a mock crime scene investigation.
-Students must attend all days of the academy, and we anticipate offering more opportunities for graduates of the program throughout the upcoming school year.
+Activities include interview/resume skills, physical fitness, hands-on forensics work, and participation in a mock crime scene investigation.
+The application process is competitive, and acceptance is not guaranteed.
+The application deadline is April 25, 2016.